[Note: For this chapter also it might be useful to have several full sized pencils handy to help visualize what is being described.]

 This would be just as Chapter 2, except we have 3 particles, the first in contact with the second, which is hit (or hits) a third.

-1. Direct hit C on A
+1. Direct hit C on B

-4. C is now following AB and either does not keep up, or overtakes AB, treat as overtaking hit case #3.
+b) C is now following AB and either does not keep up, or overtakes AB, treat as overtaking hit case #3.

-1. Direct hit, C hits on B
+1. Direct hit, C hits on A

-3. When C is perpendicular, C tests on A, bringing together the unison linear motions as occurred in last chapter, and then C rotates on A.
+2. Excess motion goes into C testing on B, bringing that together with the unison linear motions as occurred in last chapter.

 4. When C reaches its midpoint

 a) As C rotates toward the front the overtaking motion is impended and diminished, going into faster rotation.